drushya-vt/AndroidApp/README.md

 •	Persistent backend storage of transcripts, notes, and chat queries.

-•       To display transcripts in real-time under the Transcript tab.
+•       To improve transcripts functionality and display transcripts in real-time under the Transcript tab.

 •	Enhanced state management using a centralized store (e.g., Redux).